3-Day Pedal and Paddle Sarawak

 Meals: Lunch and dinner

 After a quick transfer to reach the start of your kayak adventure, we paddle through the rainforest on a meandering river, shaded by overhanging tree canopies, the sounds of trickling water, and chirping insects and birds will surround us.
-We get back into the saddle to cycle one of the most scenic stretches of riding on this trip to reach Bau, the oldest goldmine outpost in Sarawak.
+After kayaking, fuel up with lunch at the kayaking base camp before gearing up for the cycling.

 Meals: Breakfast, lunch, and dinner